goggalore/password-entry/README.md

 Accessibility was considered by merely implementing the semantically correct elements.

 ### Commits
-I made commits the same way I would within any project.
+I made commits the same way I would within any project aside from pushing to main.
 If you're curious, you can see incrementally how I worked (with `git log` or inspecting the commits).

 ### Unit Tests